 - 2 tablespoon chopped parsley

 - 1 tablespoon toasted sesame seeds

 - ¼ teaspoon black pepper

 - Preheat the oven to 425°F.

-- Use the teaspoon of vegetable oil to grease a baking pan or dish.1 tablespoon vegetable oil for greasing the pan
+- Use the teaspoon of vegetable oil to grease a baking pan or dish, or line the pan with parchment paper.1 tablespoon vegetable oil for greasing the pan

 - Add all of the remaining ingredients (i.e. everything except for the vegetable oil) into a large bowl and mix together using your hands.1 pound ground lamb, 1 egg, lightly beaten, ½ cup panko or other dried breadcrumbs, 1 clove garlic, minced, 2 tablespoon chopped cilantro, 2 tablespoon chopped parsley, 1 tablespoon toasted sesame seeds, 1 teaspoon ground cumin, 1 teaspoon ground coriander, 1 teaspoon salt, ½ teaspoon ground cardamom, ¼ teaspoon black pepper

 - Use a medium cookie scoop or use your hands to scoop golf ball-sized (2+ generous tablespoons) amount of mixture.
 Roll the mixture gently in your hands to form a ball and place them in the dish, leaving space around each one.

 - Bake for about 15 to 20 minutes, until the internal temperature is 165°F. About 10 minutes into baking, shake the meatballs around and use a spatula to loosen any that might be sticking to the pan.
 Serve warm.

 Are you an adventurous home cook looking for inspiration in your weeknight meals and weekend baking?